Dr Alan C. Okros

 Educational and Professional Background

-Dr Alan Okros holds a Bachelor of Commerce from the University of Manitoba and a Master of Applied Science and PhD in Industrial and Organizational Psychology from the University of Waterloo.
-He was appointed Associate Professor in the Department of Military Psychology and Leadership at the Royal Military College of Canada (RMC) in 2004 and cross-appointed to the Department of Defence Studies as Deputy Chair of Command, Leadership and Management at CFC in 2007.
-Dr Okros is the Executive Director of RMC’s Centre for Security, Armed Forces and Society as well as the Chair of IUS Canada, the Inter-University Seminar on the Armed Forces and Society.
-He provides invited lectures internationally, most recently at the Swedish National Defence College, the Swedish Folke Bernadotte Academy, the US Air War College and the Singapore Command and Staff College.
+Dr Alan Okros holds a PhD in Industrial and Organizational Psychology from the University of Waterloo.
+He was appointed Associate Professor in the Department of Military Psychology and Leadership at the Royal Military College of Canada in 2004 and appointed as Full Professor to the Department of Defence Studies at CFC in 2008.
+In 2019, he assumed responsibilities as Deputy Director Research in the Dallaire Centre of Excellence for Peace and Security within the Canadian Defence Academy.

-Dr Okros joined the Canadian Forces in 1971 as a Maritime Surface and Sub-Surface Officer and reclassified to Personnel Selection (PSel) in 1983.
-He served in several research, policy and staff positions at Canadian Forces Bases, Maritime Command Headquarters and National Defence Headquarters, as well as serving as the PSel Branch Advisor.
-Senior appointments included serving as Commanding Officer or Director of four academically focussed organizations: the Canadian Forces Personnel Applied Research Unit, the Personnel Research Team, the Directorate of Strategic Human Resource Coordination and the Canadian Forces Leadership Institute.
-In this latter appointment, he led a multi-disciplinary team conducting research and producing CF doctrine on leadership and professionalism including Duty with Honour: The Profession of Arms in Canada, Leadership in the Canadian Forces: Doctrine and Leadership in the Canadian Forces: Conceptual Foundations.
+Dr Okros served in the Canadian Armed Forces from 1971 to 2004, initially as a Maritime Surface and Sub-Surface Officer and, in 1983, was reclassified to Personnel Selection.
+Senior appointments included serving as Commanding Officer or Director of four academically-focussed organizations including the Canadian Forces Leadership Institute where he led a multidisciplinary team producing the doctrine manuals Duty with Honour: The Profession of Arms in Canada, and Leadership in the Canadian Forces: Doctrine, and Leadership in the Canadian Forces: Conceptual Foundations.
 He was appointed Officer of the Order of Military Merit in December 1997.

 Current Research and Projects